 Sales

-Sales orders: Sales orders appear according to the order due date.
-(Sales offers are not considered in cash flow).
 When the order is invoiced, the order is removed, and the sales invoice remains in the cash flow forecast.
-If the order is partially invoiced, the sales order appears in the cash flow forecast until the order is fully invoiced.
+If the order is partially invoiced, the sales order appears in the cash flow forecast for the line that has not yet been invoiced.
+The cash flow forecast shows the taxable amount of sales orders.

 Receipts: Receipts consist of receipts received during the current week.
 The receipt must be positive; credit losses are not considered.
 The cash flow forecast shows manually made receipts for the invoice.
+Unallocated reference receipts also appear in receipts.

 Purchases

 Purchase invoices: Purchase invoices show all invoices due that week and previously due invoices.
 Purchase invoices are visible even if they are unprocessed or unaccounted.
 The user can choose from the cash flow forecast settings whether to consider cash discounts in the amounts.
-Additionally, purchase invoices have special cases on how they are considered in the forecast:

 • The cash discount date is used until the invoice has a cash discount available.